dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 *false* if the column contains a measure (aggregated data values).
 The *name* property is similar to the column property, except it displays "value" in case the column contains a measure.
-The *type* property indicates the Java class type of the column values.
+The *type* property indicates the Java class type of column values.

 The *height* and *width* properties indicate how many data columns and rows are contained in the response, respectively.